-The Project Proposal should be completed at the very start of a project when the project is in the early ideas phase.
-Given the very early stage at which this is produced, the information provided is likely to be sketchy, but it should be sufficient to determine what the scale of the project is likely to be and the extent to which the benefits justify the resource to be applied.
-It provides an outline of the project and is used by the executive resources committee to determine whether the proposal should be approved to the development programme.
+The Project Proposal should be completed at the very start when the project is in the early ideas phase.
+The information provided is likely to be sketchy, but it should be sufficient to determine what the scale of the project is likely to be and the extent to which the benefits justify the resources to be applied.
+It provides an outline of the project and is used by the SLT Campus Development sub-committee to determine whether the proposal should be progressed to the charter development stage.

-See this link for details on the ISPMO projects approval process
+Click on this link for details the Draft IS Critical Path approvals process

-The Project Charter will be written following the approval in principle by the ISSC of a Project Proposal Form.
-The Charter should provide sufficient information to provide a high-level understanding of all elements of the proposed project and will enable the ISSC to decide whether to commit the requested costs and resources to the project.
+The Project Charter will be written following approval in principle by Campus Development of a project proposal.
+The Charter should provide sufficient information to provide a high-level understanding of all elements of the proposed project and will enable Campus Development to decide whether to commit the requested costs and resources to the project.

 |Project budget||This template allows you to track your project’s spending to current and original spending plans|